Skip to content

 Key Limitation

 Opacity, on two axes.
 Commercially: no published pricing of any kind, so buyers negotiate without benchmarks against a sales team that knows what the last ten operators paid.
-Evidentially: the client story rests on the company's own logo wall (the named case studies are Devcode-era, roughly a decade old), the 260+ connector figure traces to Worldline-era pages rather than the current site, the 45+ acquirer count is 2022-vintage, and the main documentation sits behind a login.
+Evidentially: the client story rests on the company's own logo wall (the named case studies are Devcode-era, roughly a decade old), the 260+ connector figure dates to the Worldline era rather than anything PaymentIQ stands behind now, the 45+ acquirer count is 2022-vintage, and the main documentation sits behind a login.
 None of this suggests weakness, but all of it forces diligence through sales calls rather than public record.
 Add the standard orchestrator caveat: zero owned acquiring means the platform cannot open a single market for you by itself.

 Recommendation